Soldier and Family Readiness Group Center

 - Scheduling and coordinating training

-- Assisting in establishing and updating FRG rosters
+- Assisting in establishing and updating SFRG rosters

 - Working with the Rear Detachment Commanders to provide FRG leaders with timely and accurate information